-We can see from this graph that for a particular value of the plastic moment capacity, $M{p}^{}$ , collapse mode k gives the lowest load factor and so by the Upperbound Theorem is the true collapse mode.
+We can see from this graph that for a particular value of the plastic moment capacity, $M_p$ \, collapse mechanism k gives the lowest load factor and so by the Upperbound Theorem is the true collapse mechanism.

-2. Design Load Factor Known -Plastic Moment Capacity Required:
+2. Design Load Factor Known - Plastic Moment Capacity Required:

-From this graph we can see that for a particular value of the load factor, $\lambda^$ , collapse mode k gives the highest design plastic moment capacity, $M_p$ .
-However, since by the Upperbound Theorem we know collapse mode k to be the true collapse mode, it is therefore the highest value of $M_p$ from each mode that is required.
+From this graph we can see that for a particular value of the load factor, $\lambda^$ , collapse mechanism k gives the highest design plastic moment capacity, $M_P$ .
+However, since by the Upperbound Theorem we know collapse mechanism k to be the true collapse mechanism, it is therefore the highest value of $M_P$ from each mechanism that is required.